pragtich/pragtich.github.com-nanoc/content/technology/Installing sitecopy on OS X.md

 kind: article
 category: Computer stuff
 created_at: November 12, 2011
 summary: "I use Sitecopy to upload my Nanoc site to the server.
 This is how I managed to do it."
+comment_id: sitecopy
 ---

 In order to sync my nanoc site to my provider's server, I have installed sitecopy.
 Sitecopy requires one of the ports packages.
 I chose fink, but Darwinports should also work I guess.